-A candidate who fails overall at the first attempt shall have a right to resubmit the dissertation and to re-sit the oral examination.
-In terms of in-course assessment, the candidate can elect to carry forward their mark, but will be given the opportunity to re-sit the statistics exam (unless this was resat previously), reflective essay and/or poster abstract/presentation.
-A candidate who fails at the second attempt will be required to relinquish the course; s/he will have a right of appeal as described in College Regulations.
+A student who fails overall at the first attempt shall be given an opportunity to revise and resubmit the dissertation (normally a maximum of 3 months after the viva date) and will be required to re-sit the oral examination, if this mark was less than 5/10.
+In terms of in-course assessment, the candidate can elect to carry forward their marks, but will be given the opportunity to resubmit their graphical abstract and/or retake the poster presentation, if these scored less than 5/10.
+A candidate who fails at the second attempt will be required to relinquish the course; they will have a right of appeal as described in College Regulations.